AlexRogalskiy/continuous-java-kubernetes/README.md

 # continuous-java-kubernetes
-To Show the continue development of Java spring boot application with Kubernetes
+To Show the continue development of Java spring boot application with Kubernetes through Jib, Skaffold and Helm
 #### Used environment

 | software| version|